Javascript is not enabled.

 What is Medigap insurance?

-Even though Medicare covers the bulk of your medical expenses after you turn 65, you’ll still find some gaps in its coverage.
+Even though Medicare covers the bulk of your medical expenses after you turn 65, you’ll still find gaps in its coverage.
 A Medicare supplement policy, also called Medigap, can cover many of these expenses:

 • Deductibles.
-Expect to pay a certain amount out of pocket every year before Medicare Part A and Part B coverage kicks in: $1,600 for Part A if a patient is admitted to the hospital and $226 for Part B in 2023.
+Expect to pay a certain amount out of pocket every year before Medicare Part A and Part B coverage kicks in: $1,632 for Part A if a patient is admitted to the hospital and $240 for Part B in 2024.

-Medicare will pay its share of the Medicare-approved amount for your health care expenses first.
-Then your Medigap kicks in to help cover your portion of the costs.
-You’ll pay a monthly premium for your Medigap plan in addition to premiums you pay Medicare for Part A or Part B.
+Medicare pays its share of the Medicare-approved amount for your health care expenses first.
+Then Medigap kicks in to help cover your portion of the costs.

 What do Medigap policies offer?

-They pay the coinsurance.
+Pays the coinsurance.
 All Medigap plans cover the 20 percent Part B coinsurance you otherwise would pay yourself for physician visits and other outpatient services.
 They also cover the Part A coinsurance costs for inpatient hospital stays.

-They may cover other costs.
+May cover other costs.
 Some plans pay coinsurance costs for skilled nursing facilities and hospice care; excess charges from doctors who don’t accept assignment, which means they can charge up to 15 percent more than the Medicare-approved amount; and foreign travel health care emergencies.

 How will I know what plans offer the benefits I need?